riaandeventer/L2T13/README.md

-# Management of Books in a Bookstore.
+# Bookstore Management Program

-Simple overview of use/purpose.
+This program helps the clerk in the bookstore to keep track of the books in the store.

 ## Description

 The management program can be used by a bookstore clerk.
 The program allows the clerk to:
 * add new books to the database
 * update book information
 * delete books from the database
 * search the database to find a specific book.

 ## Getting Started